w3f/General-Grants-Program/grants/speculative/starlog.md

 ## Development Roadmap

 The goal of our roadmap is to develop and document a metadata chain for IPFS based on Substrate.
-The signed metadata will include a unique hash, a price, a timestamp, a license, information about the uploaded file itself as well as the location of the initial upload or pinning gateway.
+The signed metadata will include a unique file hash, a price, a timestamp, a license code, a metadata hash as well as the location of the initial upload or pinning gateway.
 In addition to that, we will develop a basic interface for this runtime based on our project dweb.page.
 The overall project will take 12 weeks and include documentation, articles, and tutorials.

 Starlog is for us a pure research project.
 We currently don’t have any plans to monetize on the project itself.
 In the long-term, we plan to apply this technology in multiple healthcare related projects.
 We are open-minded regarding receiving the grant in a combination of fiat and DOTs.